shadow/shadow/docs/shadow_config_spec.md

 *Required*
 Type: String OR Integer

-The simulated time at which simulated processes are sent a SIGKILL signal.
+The simulated time at which the simulation ends.

 #### `general.template_directory`